Dan Georgakas: Career

-In 1966, Georgakas and painter Ben Morea helped found the Anarchist group Up Against the Wall Motherfucker affiliated with New York City's Lower East Side.
+In 1966, Georgakas and painter Ben Morea helped found the anarchist group Up Against the Wall Motherfucker affiliated with New York City's Lower East Side.

-In 1967, he signed the "Writers and Editors War Tax Protest," initiated by an editor of the New York Times Magazine.
+In 1967, he signed the "Writers and Editors War Tax Protest," initiated by an editor of the New York Times magazine.
 Inspired by the civil disobedience of Henry David Thoreau, the manifesto united 528 American writers and publishers who refused to pay the 10% tax for the Vietnam War.

 In 1975, Georgakas co-published with Marvin Surkin Detroit: I do mind dying: a study in urban revolution.
 The book traces workers' struggles of the 1970s in the car factories.
 It highlights: conditions of line work, corruption of union apparatus, daily racism in American society.

 In the late 1980s, Georgakas began co-writing the Encyclopedia of the American Left (1990, 1998) with Mari Jo Buhle and husband Paul Buhle.

 Georgakas had spoken at annual seminars for the International Brotherhood of Electrical Workers (IBEW).

-Georgakas had long served on the editorial board of Cineaste magazine and specializes in Latin American cinema.
+Georgakas had long served on the editorial board of Cinéaste magazine and specializes in Latin American cinema.

 Georgakas had taught at New York University, Columbia University, the University of Oklahoma, the University of Massachusetts Amherst, and Queens College.

 Before his death, Georgakas had been serving as director of the Greek American Studies Project of the Center for Byzantine and Modern Greek Studies; he also specialized in Latin American cinema.